 - Mold growth: When you run the air conditioner in the summer, the evaporator coil becomes damp with condensation.
 This can transfer to the dirt and dust collected on the furnace.
 If left wet long enough, black, sooty mold can begin to grow and spread to the furnace filter.
 To prevent this, have the furnace cleaned in the spring before you start running the air conditioner all summer long.

-Schedule Furnace Services in Your Ohio Home Today
+Schedule Furnace Maintenance & Repair Services in Your Cincinnati Area Home Today

 We’ve been the Cincinnati area’s heating and cooling contractor since 1986.
 Families and businesses have trusted Rick’s Heating & Cooling with all their heating and cooling needs for over two decades!
 We serve Warren, Butler, Hamilton, Clermont, and Clinton counties in Ohio, to name a few.